Star Wars: Fan communities and cosplay

+Star Wars cosplay has developed into an international form of fan activity centered on the creation, wearing and presentation of costumes based on characters from the Star Wars universe.
+One of the largest organized communities is the 501st Legion, an international fan-run costuming organization founded in 1997; its members create detailed costumes representing Stormtroopers, Sith, clone troopers, bounty hunters and other characters, and participate in conventions, charity activities and volunteer work.
+Star Wars costuming takes place both at dedicated events, such as Star Wars Celebration, and at large multi-genre conventions including San Diego Comic-Con and the New York Comic Con.
+In Europe, Star Wars cosplay is represented at major popular-culture conventions including MCM London Comic Con in the United Kingdom, where Star Wars characters such as Jedi feature in the convention's cosplay program, and Lucca Comics & Games in Italy, which has hosted dedicated Star Wars cosplay contests, appearances by the 501st Legion and Rebel Legion, and large-scale Star Wars parades.
+In Poland, the practice is represented, among other events, at the International Festival of Comics and Games, which incorporates cosplay into its program and has hosted Star Wars-related activities and appearances by members of the 501st Legion.

 Academia

 As the characters and the storyline of the original trilogy are so well known, educators have used the films in the classroom as a learning resource.
-For example, a project in Western Australia honed elementary school students storytelling skills by role-playing action scenes from the movies and later creating props and audio/visual scenery to enhance their performance.
+For example, a project in Western Australia honed elementary school students' storytelling skills by role-playing action scenes from the movies and later creating props and audio/visual scenery to enhance their performance.
 Others have used the films to encourage second-level students to integrate technology in the science classroom by making prototype lightsabers.
 Similarly, psychiatrists in New Zealand and the U.S. have advocated their use in the university classroom to explain different types of psychopathology.